Non-Probability Sampling

 Non-Probability Sampling in the Age of AI and Digital Research

-AI technologies, online platforms, and digital research environments are significantly increasing the use of non-probability sampling in modern business studies.
-Researchers now frequently recruit participants through LinkedIn, online communities, social media platforms, email lists, online panels, and AI-assisted survey systems.
+Artificial intelligence, social media platforms, and digital research environments have dramatically increased the use of non-probability sampling.
+Researchers frequently recruit participants through LinkedIn, Facebook groups, online communities, professional forums, email lists, and digital survey platforms.

 When to Use Non-Probability Sampling